Answers about ag exemption beekeeping, hive counts, costs, documentation, and eligibility for East Texas landowners.

 Can beekeeping support agricultural valuation (ag exemption) in Texas?

-In Texas, beekeeping can qualify as an agricultural use within acreage and documentation constraints set by your appraisal district.
-Eligibility depends on property size, use history, and degree-of-intensity standards.
-CBC provides managed colonies and consistent documentation to support your application; the appraisal district makes the final determination.
+Yes.
+In Texas, beekeeping can qualify as an agricultural use under Section 23.51 of the Tax Code (1-d-1 open-space appraisal).
+Eligibility depends on property size, use history, and your appraisal district's degree-of-intensity standards.
+CBC provides managed colonies and documentation to support your application.

 Do I need permits for hives on my property?